kubicix/SCHOOL-AUTOMATION-WITH-CSHARP-and-SQL/README.md

 Teachers can make  announcements for everyone.
 Teachers can message to spesific student privately.
 If they wanna reach all the students they can use Announcement System.
+Students can view their own grades and informations in student panel.
 Students can message other students with message system.
 Student can't edit any data.
 Students can reach Announcements.